G00406014/digital-rain-25-cpp/index.md

  ![image](https://github.com/user-attachments/assets/6940365e-2792-4b72-a31a-692001a2f7c2)

  By switching to a vector-based approach which stores a dynamic collection of RainDrop objects., I was able to update all active raindrops simultaneously.
-This allowed for a much smoother transitions and eliminated the need to clear the screen entirely each time.
+This allowed for a much smoother transitionsmand eliminated the need to clear the screen entirely each time.
  Since vector’s are dynamic this allowed me to handle multiple raindrops more efficiently, creating a much more apealing visual.

  This change significantly reduced the flickering and improved the overall performance and visual quality of the simulation.

 ## Modern C++ insight & reflection
-  Previously i was using srand but that is not the correct practice of a modern C++ programmer, so i instead decided to use the <random> library, I avoided to use srand() because it's outdated, has poor randomness and is not thread safe, these are all features i want to avoid having in my code.
+  Previously i was using srand but that is not the correct practice of a modern C++ programmer, so i instead decided to use the <random> library, I avoided to use srand() because it's outdated, has poor randomness and is not thread safe, these are all features i want to avoid as a programmer.

   Another guideline I followed was that a modern C++ programmer would include constructors and destructors in the project, even if they aren't strictly required.

-  Another practice I adhered to was including return statements in the code, even when they aren't strictly necessary.
+  Another practice I followed to was including return statements in the code, even when they aren't necessary.
 It’s considered good practice in C++ to write return statements, as it improves readability and maintainability.

   I also kept my Main.cpp as simple and tidy as possible allowing for easy readability and naviagtion throughout the project